 The hashtag #EIR has become a sign for those who engage in conversation, who interacts on all levels and who re-tweets content.
 It’s almost putting a sign over someone’s head saying “I LIKE TO TALK AND DISCUSS – FOLLOW ME!
 FOLLOW ME”.
 People use this in order to inform other community members that this individual is a thought leader and can provide great content you can learn from and use.
 Example:

 I am letting other #eventprofs members know that Eric is someone to engage with and learn from!
-While also hashtaging social media (always a trending topic), #eventprofs can also figure out that Eric knows how to leverage multiple platforms.
+While also hashtagging social media (always a trending topic), #eventprofs can also figure out that Eric knows how to leverage multiple platforms.
 Finding great resources will help your journey and also build your trust online!
 Trust is your currency, so ensure you KNOW the people you engage with!
 Pick up the

 phone, email and get to know your peers!
 That’s how social media works!
-Twitter works very well if you reach out rather then reach in – meaning, don’t just push out content.
+Twitter works very well if you reach out rather than reach in – meaning, don’t just push out content.
 Associate your content to people and converse!

 I leave this with you…

 I hope this has been helpful for those in need of Twitter help!
-Through my research and discussion with individuals who have not engaged in social media, or Twitter to be exact, most say "I don’t get it!"
-Of course the information above is not the full POWER SESSION, but it’s a start to get your feet planted.
-I am always here to help you on your way and please feel free to connect with me on any of my personal platforms: Twitter, Facebook, LinkedIN or WordPress.
+Through my research and discussion with individuals who have not engaged in social media, or Twitter to be exact, most say “I don’t get it!”
+Of course, the information above is not the full POWER SESSION, but it’s a start to get your feet planted.
+I am always here to help you on your way and please feel free to connect with me on any of my personal platforms: Twitter, Facebook, LinkedIn or WordPress.

 www.tinyurl.com is your link shrinking application.
 Keep it handy when you need to shrink links in order to fit into tweets, blogs and other digital mediums.